nyorain/vil/architecture.md

   Critical section is needed since other threads could create ImageViews to the same image or the gui could currently be iterating over all ImageViews for a given Image in another thread.
-- A DescriptorSet is updated with a buffer range and stores a reference to itself in the associated buffer.
-  Critical section is needed because other threads could concurrently write the same buffer to other descriptor sets or the gui could read the descriptor or the buffer properties in another thread.
-- When a BufferView is destroyed, it must inform all descriptor sets that have it bound that they are invalid now.
-  The descriptor set could concurrently be updated in another thread.
+- When a CommandBuffer is reset (e.g. by vkBeginCommandBuffer or vkResetCommandPool), we need to change its internal state that might at the same time be read from another thread (e.g. by our gui rendering).
+So we have to lock a mutex.

+Since DescriptorSet updates can be a bottleneck and are often done from multiple threads, we have a separate synchronization mechanism for that.
+Basically, all DescriptorSet state is moved into DescriptorSetState objects that implement copy-on-write when a state object has more than one reference (i.e. someone else is interested in the descriptor state at a specific time).

-In general, we keep track of almost all connections between handles and allow to view them in the gui.
+In general, we keep track of most connections between handles and allow to view them in the gui.
 While the gui is rendered, it locks the device mutex.

 In addition to the standard device mutex, there is also the device queue mutex,